-Oxford Preparatory Academy shall promptly respond to all inquiries, including but not limited to, questions regarding financial records from the Chartering Agency.
+Oxford Preparatory Academy shall promptly respond to all inquiries from the District, including but not limited to, questions regarding financial records from the Chartering Agency.
 Oxford Prep shall consult with the Chartering Agency regarding any inquiries.
 Oxford Preparatory Academy acknowledges that it is subject to audit by the Chartering Agency.